babylonhealth/ios-playbook/Cookbook/Technical-Documents/WritingAProposal.md

 ### After the meeting

 * If the proposal was accepted, merge the PR and create the JIRA tickets for the scheduled actions.
-A final comment on the PR with the meeting conclusions and links to the tickets is also appreciated
+A final comment on the PR with the meeting conclusions and links to the tickets is also appreciated, especially for people that could not attend said meeting.
-* If the proposal was rejected, add a comment to explain the meeting conclusions (why it was rejected) and close the PR
+* If the proposal was rejected, add a comment to explain the meeting conclusions (i.e. why it was rejected) and close the PR